Reconciliation of Bayes and empirical Bayes interval estimation with application to small area estimation: Existing literature

 \subsection{Our contribution}

 In this section, we address the reconciliation of EB and HB approaches for interval estimation of random effects using matching priors.
 Despite continued interest in matching priors, to the best of our knowledge, none of the existing literature has explored matching priors for interval estimation of random effects in the two-level normal model.
-We demonstrate that an EBCI $I_i$ admits a dual justification: in addition to achieving the second-order correct EB coverage, its posterior coverage under the HB framework also approximates the nominal level when an appropriate prior is placed on the hyperparameter.
-Specifically, given the data $y$ and the model described by \eqref{model_1}, \eqref{model_2} and \eqref{model_3}, our goal is to find a prior $\pi(A)$, such that the following holds:
+The closest to our work is that of \cite{DGM2000}, discussed in the previous section.
+However, they consider a special case of the two-level model with a different matching criterion, motivation and proof techniques.
+For comparison purposes, their quantile matching criterion can be interpreted as a one-sided credible interval.
+In this article, we demonstrate that an EBCI $I_i$ admits a dual justification: in addition to achieving the second-order correct EB coverage, its { expected} posterior coverage under the HB framework also approximates the nominal level when an appropriate prior is placed on the hyperparameter.
+Specifically, given the data $y$ and the model described by \eqref{model_1}, \eqref{model_2} and \eqref{model_3}, our goal is to find a prior $\pi(A)$, such that the following holds for a second-order correct EBCI $I_i$ of $\theta_i$:

+where the expectation on the left hand side (LHS) is with respect to the joint distribution of $(\theta,y)$, i.e., considering Levels 1 and 2 in the model given by \eqref{model_1} and \eqref{model_2}.
+The LHS in \eqref{posexp} can be interpreted as the expected posterior coverage of $\theta_i$, where $P^{\pi}(\theta_i \in I_{i} |y)$ is defined as the posterior coverage of $I_i$, considering Levels 1, 2 and 3.
+This criteria is in the same spirit as that of the expected posterior variance of $\theta_i$ considered in \cite{DattaRaoSmith2005}.
+The probability after equation $(a)$ in \eqref{posexp} is with respect to the distribution of $\theta_i$ and $y$, given $\beta$ and $A$ i.e., considering levels 1 and 2 in the model given by \eqref{model_1} and \eqref{model_2} and is termed as the EB coverage.
+The steps from $(a)$ to $(b)$ in \eqref{posexp} can be explained leveraging \eqref{EB cov}, owing to the second-order correct property of EBCIs such as $I_i^\text{YL}$ and $I_i^\text{N}$.
+Overall, our matching criteria is given by \eqref{posexp}, that matches expected posterior coverage with EB coverage of an EBCI in a two-level normal model.